 I like the look of that early boiler with the firetubes Timo and sorry to hear about your memory stick issues, and Annabell is a good looking boat. _________________ My Website: http://swiftfoxsteamco.webs.com/

 You cannot post new topics in this forum You cannot reply to topics in this forum You cannot edit your posts in this forum You cannot delete your posts in this forum You cannot vote in polls in this forum

 Welcome to The Unofficial Mamod & Other Steam Forum!

 Welcome.
 We're a friendly place to share knowledge & chat about this great hobby.
-Since our July 06 startup, we have grown to over 1200 members, who have posted near three quarters of a million posts.
+Since our July 06 startup, we have grown to nearly 2000 members, who have posted over a million posts.
 We can answer most toy steam questions, basic or complex.
 Our multi-national members enjoy sharing photos & videos of engines by Mamod, Wilesco, Jensen, Bowman, SEL, Doll, Bing, Scorpion, Renown & more.
 All collectors are welcome & if you are just starting out in the hobby, we can suggest some ideal engines.
 Our forum is ad free & costs nothing to be a member.